inderjot/gengo_api_docs/content/v2/order.md

 ## Order (DELETE)

 __Summary__
 : Cancels all available jobs in an order.
 Please keep in mind, you can only cancel a job if it has not been started already by a translator.
+This also cancels the order itself.

 __URL__
 : http://api.gengo.com/v2/translate/order/{id}